louiseaubet/Project-Supercells-ML/README.md

 #### Code

 The folder `model/part_1` contains the implementation of the Random Forest and the folder `model/part_2` contains the implementation of the CNN.
-The folder `data` contains the input data used by the models.
+The folder `data` contains part of the input data used by the models.

 ### Additional content